enspyrco/crowdleague/.contributing/the-process.md

     -   A User Flow: (see: [User flow is the new wireframe](https://uxdesign.cc/when-to-use-user-flows-guide-8b26ca9aa36a) & [The How (and Why) of User Flows](https://uxdesign.cc/the-how-and-why-of-user-flows-85df776a1e2))

         1. Create a folder to hold all files needed to create a user flow diagram
-            - After creating the user flow diagram, all files in this folder dont need to be looked at.
-So keeping them seperate will reduce clutter and make it easier to look for the files we need to look at when creating github issues and coding!
+            - After creating the user flow diagram, all files in this folder don't need to be looked at.
+So keeping them separate will reduce clutter and make it easier to look for the files we need to look at when creating github issues and coding!
             - Add title: "User Flow Files < x. *Use Case*  < *Section* (CL)"

         2. Inside "User Flow Files" folder, create a doc to outline action steps for the use case.